Priyapatil1612/Real_Time_Blog_Generator/ReadMe.md

-# 📝 Real Time Blog Generator
+# 📝 Serverless Blog Generator

 This project is a fully serverless blog generation system powered by **Amazon Bedrock** and the **LLaMA 3 70B Instruct** model.
 Users can input a topic via a REST API, and the system generates a ~200-word blog using generative AI.
 The resulting blog is automatically saved to **Amazon S3**.